Stochastic transport equation in bounded domains: Appendix

 where $\pi_n$ is a sequence of finite partitions of $ [0, T ]$ with size $ |\pi_n| \rightarrow 0$ and elements $0 = t_0 < t_1 < \ldots $.
-The limits are in probability, uniformly in time on compact intervals.
+The limits are in the sense of probability, and uniformly in time on compact intervals.
 Details about these facts can be found in Kunita \cite{Ku2}.
 Also we address from that book, Itô's formula, the chain rule for the stochastic integral, for any continuous d-dimensional semimartingale $X = (X_1,X_2,\ldots,X_d)$, and twice continuously differentiable and real valued function f on $\mathbb{R}^{d}$.

-One remarks that, if $U$ is bounded, $\partial U$ Lipschitz, then any bounded variation function has trace in the strong $L^1$ sense on $\partial U$.
-We address for instance Evans, Gariepy \cite{EG} Chapter 5.3, Theorem 1, to this well known result, and further we are not going to distinguish the notation between the BV function itself and the trace of it.